mschwartz/assembly-tutorial/README.md

 The !
 (NOT) operator only has one operand.
 If the operand is true, the result is false.
 If the operand is false, the result is true.
 The result is also known as a 1's complement, or we've just inverted the state of all the bits.

-The ~ (2's complement) operator inverts the bits in the word and adds 1 to it.
+The ~ (1's complement) operator inverts the bits in the word.

 If we look at the operands as byte values, we have something like:
 ```